Isklar/DiceBot/README.md

 Roll dice using `.r 2d20`

-If you give the bot permissions to manage messages on your server it will delete and previous rolls from the same user to avoid cluttering up chat.
+If you give the bot permissions to manage messages on your server it will delete any previous roll messages from the same user to avoid cluttering up chat.

 ### Extra bits
 Thanks to Rapptz for the discord.py wrapper.